What happened to Green Star Energy?

 So, this provider is no longer operating independently, but will it be missed?
 We’re going to take a look at Green Star Energy reviews online to see what its customers thought about it and whether it’s for the best that they’ve been switched.

 Unfortunately, Green Star Energy reviews on the consumer review site Trustpilot, particularly the most recent ones, paint an ugly picture.
-On the face of it, the provider’s 2.7 out of 5 star rating doesn’t seem so bad, particularly when compared with the Big Six, who usually perform very poorly in this regard.
+On the face of it, the provider’s 2.7 out of 5 star rating doesn’t seem so bad, particularly when compared with the biggest providers, who usually perform poorly in this regard.

 On closer inspection, however, the 40% of Green Star Energy reviews that give the provider the worst rating of 1 star seem to have come largely in recent times.
 This would suggest to us that the company ended things on a bad note with many customers, and a look at what reviews are saying bears this out:

 The emphasis is on sucking money from the customer, whilst providing quite the worst customer service I've experienced.
 It's the usual thing: long waits before you connect to people you can only half-understand, who can't do very much.
 You can't see your bills, you can't consult anyone - and then it's another mail, demanding money, threatening you.

 Many reviewers cite problems with their final bill and an unsatisfactory complaints resolution process, which is hardly surprising given that the supplier is hardly operational but no less frustrating for customers.
 What it tells us is that Green Star was not up to scratch when it closed and switched customers over to Shell Energy and that it should not be mourned as things would only have gotten worse had it continued to operate.